muratkeremozcan/next-app-mosh/notes.md

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/srhxi1e6uryhwn731t3o.png)

 Suppose we want to add a nav bar to all pages.
-This component could go in components folder, gut it is only used with `RootLayout` so it is fine at root.
+This component could go in components folder, but it is only used with `RootLayout` so it is fine at root.

 ```tsx
 // ./app/NavBar.tsx